rananna/back-to-the-future-timecircuits/readme.md

     * After flashing the firmware, the ESP32 will create a temporary WiFi access point named `timecircuits`.
 Connect to this network on your computer or phone.
     * A captive portal window should automatically appear.
 If it doesn't, manually navigate to `http://192.168.4.1` in your browser.
     * If you've already configured your WiFi but can't access the web UI, check your router's client list for the device's IP address.
 You can also monitor the Arduino IDE's Serial Monitor on boot, where the device will log its assigned IP address.
-    * If all else fails, use the "Network Re-route (Reset WiFi Credentials)" button in the `System` tab to erase the saved WiFi settings and return to the captive portal mode.
+    * If all else fails, use the "Network Re-route (Reset WiFi Credentials)" button in the `Onboard Systems` tab to erase the saved WiFi settings and return to the captive portal mode.
 * **There is no sound from the DFPlayer Mini.**
     * The DFPlayer uses a serial connection.
 Ensure the **TX** pin from the DFPlayer is connected to the ESP32's **RX2** (GPIO 16) and the DFPlayer **RX** is connected to the ESP32's **TX2** (GPIO 17).
     * Verify that your sound files are in an `mp3` folder in the root of the LittleFS partition.
 The new firmware will log which sound files it finds on boot in the Serial Monitor.
     * Check that the speaker is correctly wired to the DFPlayer's `SPK_1` and `SPK_2` pins.
 * **The time is incorrect.**
     * The clock gets its time from NTP servers.
 The displays will show "NTP ERR" if it can't synchronize.
 Check your internet connection and router settings to ensure the ESP32 has access to the internet.
-    * Verify that you have selected the correct timezone in the `System` tab of the web interface.
+    * Verify that you have selected the correct timezone in the `Onboard Systems` tab of the web interface.
 * **My custom presets form fields are not working as expected.**
     * The new feature for editing presets only works for items in the "Custom Jumps" section of the dropdown.
 It will not work for the hardcoded movie presets.